deemonroee/codequiz/README.md

 ## Installation

-To make the project work I learned new variables to make functions in JavaScript work and tie with html and css.
+To make the project work I learned new variables to make functions in JavaScript work that also keeps track of highscores during the quiz

 ## License
 Please see license in Repo